rizal-rovins/learn-pyspark/spark-theory/repartition-and-coalesce.md

 - **Too few partitions** → some executors sit idle, tasks take too long
 - **Too many partitions** → scheduling overhead, too many tiny tasks, driver bottleneck

+### How to Identify If Spark Partitions Are Too Many or Too Few
+In Spark (including Databricks), the number of partitions should be based on dataset size, partition size, and cluster parallelism.
+A common production guideline is to keep partition sizes between 128 MB and 256 MB.
+This range balances efficient parallel processing and manageable memory usage.

 This is how you check the current partition count of any DataFrame:

 ```python